How Much Should You Spend on Google Ads?

 How Much Should You Spend on Google Ads as a Beginner?

-For beginners, Google suggests trying an average daily budget of US$10-$50.
+For beginners, Google suggests trying an average daily budget of $10-$50.
 As a Google Ads expert with over 15 years of experience, I recommend starting with a smaller budget, a good understanding of your audience and their keywords and then scaling up as you optimise.

 It takes a while for Google Ads to learn about your account and deliver highly-qualified leads on autopilot.
 Once the learning phase is over, you’ll have more insights into your audience, so you can scale up, down or sideways as needed.